 A heat shrink tube is the best for insulating a terminal connector, especially when you want a watertight seal.
 You will, however, need a heat gun to shrink the tube.

-Well, that is how to crimp wire terminal connectors with regular pliers when you do not have a crimping tool.
+Well, that is how to reliably crimp non insulated wire terminal connectors with regular pliers.
+This is useful when you do not have a crimping tool on hand.
 You can crimp both open and closed barrel connectors.
-Soldering secures the crimp connector in place.
+Soldering the connector guarantees a solid permanent electrical connection with the wire.